saad589/MATCOM/README.md

 1. Fortran source files.
 2. A CMake profile.
-3. Readme and licence declaration.
+3. Readme and license declaration.

-Both Serpent and COBRA-EN are distribution controlled nuclear codes and must be obtained though OECD/NEA or RSICC (or similar entities).
+Both Serpent and COBRA-EN are distribution-controlled nuclear codes and must be obtained through OECD/NEA or RSICC (or similar entities).

 ## Adapting this Repository